gregraka/gregraka.github.io/qs_admins_install.md

 ---
 layout: default-admin
-title: Step 2: Donwload and Install the ownCloud Server
+title: Step 2: Download and Install the ownCloud Server
 ---

 # Step 2: Download and Install the ownCloud Server